-Asset management is defined as the coordinated activity of an organisation to realise value from assets [1].
-This 'value realisation' concept is a fundamental principle of asset management and means that it is relevant to all types of organisations, whether they are large, small, private, public, government or not-for-profit [2].
+Asset management is defined as 'the coordinated activity of an organisation to realise value from assets' (ISO55000:2014).
+This 'value realisation' concept is a fundamental principle of asset management and means that it is relevant to all types of organisations, whether they are large, small, private, public, government or not-for-profit (The Institute of Asset Management, 2015).
 Beyond the basic definition of asset management, it can be difficult for those new to the subject to understand exactly what asset management comprises.
-Fortunately, several conceptual models have been developed which provide a consolidated view of asset management including models from the Institute of Asset Management (Figure I) and the Asset Management Council (Figure II).
+Fortunately, several conceptual models have been developed which provide a consolidated view of asset management including models from the Institute of Asset Management (Figure 1) and the Asset Management Council (Figure 2 over).
 These concept models also reflect what the Management System looks like to perform asset management within an organisation - this 'management system for asset management' is referred to as the Asset Management System (AMS).

-Figure I. Scope of Asset Management - Institute of Asset Management
+Figure 1.
+Scope of Asset Management (Institute of Asset Management)